feifeixj/docker-ubuntu-xrdp-english/Readme.md

 There is a sample user with sudo rights

-Username : ubuntu
+Username : user
-Password : ubuntu
+Password : user

 You can change your password in the rdp session in a terminal